cloudera/director-azure-plugin/README.md

 **How do I add a new region to use?**

 1. Take the `azure-plugin.conf` file found in this repository and **add** a new region to the `provider` > `supported-regions` list.
 The plugin will replace its internal list with this list so make sure you keep all of the supported regions that are already defined in `azure-plugin.conf`
-2. On Cloudera Director server, copy your modified `azure-plugin.conf` to `/var/lib/cloudera-director-plugins/azure-provider-*/etc/azure-plugin.conf`.
+2. On Cloudera Altus Director server, copy your modified `azure-plugin.conf` to `/var/lib/cloudera-director-plugins/azure-provider-*/etc/azure-plugin.conf`.
-3. Restart Cloudera Director with `sudo service cloudera-director-server restart`
+3. Restart Cloudera Altus Director with `sudo service cloudera-director-server restart`
 4. Now you can use your newly defined region when deploying clusters.

 **How do I change the maximum premium or standard disk size?**

 1. Take the `azure-plugin.conf` file found in this repository and **change** the `instance` > `maximum-disk-size` value.
-2. On Cloudera Director server, copy your modified `azure-plugin.conf` to `/var/lib/cloudera-director-plugins/azure-provider-*/etc/azure-plugin.conf`.
+2. On Cloudera Altus Director server, copy your modified `azure-plugin.conf` to `/var/lib/cloudera-director-plugins/azure-provider-*/etc/azure-plugin.conf`.
-3. Restart Cloudera Director with `sudo service cloudera-director-server restart`
+3. Restart Cloudera Altus Director with `sudo service cloudera-director-server restart`
 4. Now you can use your newly defined Standard disk when deploying clusters.